-Controlling heating costs doesn’t mean you must set your thermostat way down.
-There are a few quick you can take to keep your Terre Haute home cozy throughout the winter.
+Managing heating costs doesn’t mean you need to set your thermostat way down.
+There are a few simple you can take to keep your Terre Haute home comfy throughout the winter.

-If you have aging, poorly fitted windows, now is an ideal time to contemplate installing new ones.
-Were you aware your home leaks a lot of its conditioned air through windows and doors?
+If you have outdated, poorly fitted windows, now is a great time to contemplate installing new ones.
+Did you realize your home loses the majority of its warmth through windows and doors?

 Windows solely can account for a 30 percent energy loss.
-And other seemingly insignificant leaks in your attic and basement can add up rapidly.
-A standard home has enough leaks to be similar to keeping a medium-sized window wide open 24 hours a day!
+And other small leaks in your attic and basement can add up rapidly.
+The average home has enough leaks to be similar to keeping a medium-sized window ajar 24 hours a day!

-At Pella of Terre Haute, we’re committed to improving energy efficiency.
-Discover how you can boost your home’s comfort by requesting a free consultation.
+At Pella of Terre Haute, we’re dedicated to enhancing energy efficiency.
+Find out how you can boost your home’s comfort by booking a free consultation.

 9 Ways to Keep Energy Bills Low and Stay Warm

-Here are a couple of ways you can have a comfortable home while keeping heating bills low.
+Here are a couple of ways you can have a warm home while keeping heating bills low.

 - Request an energy audit through your utility company.
 It helps locate leaks and methods to boost energy efficiency.
-This audit can be free or low cost, depending on your utility company.
+This audit can be free or low cost, depending on where you live.
 And it can help you save 5–30 percent on your energy expenses.